dapo4u/3MTT-HACKATHON2.0/README.md

 🎉 Click2Vote App
 This app ensures seamless, efficient, secure, and cost-effective voting, solving critical problems in the electoral process in NIgeria .

+The Team is made up of two Fellows 1.OLATUNJI DAPO R whose 3MTT Learning track is Cybersecurity and

+having  a background in Software development and having a flair for electronics.

+2.EMMANUELLA ONYEIJE ,FELLOW ID FE/23/72310346 and her learning track is Software development with a strong passion for Networking

-🛠️ Problem the Click2Vote App Solves
+🛠️ Problem the Click2Vote App Solves PLEASE WATCH THE VIDEO AT https://www.youtube.com/watch?v=B7ANNE0z5Yk&t=4s

 The Click2Vote App is a highly secure Django-based electronic voting platform designed to address several key problems  in Nigerian elections:

 🗳️ Ballot Snatching